 For care, support and information, call Breast Cancer Care for free on 0808 800 600.

-The quick snaps and #pinkselfies you take for social media are unlikely to be high resolution and suitable for the press.
+The quick snaps and #pinkselfies you take for social media are unlikely to be suitable for the press.
 So it’s worth taking extra care to take some posed shots.
 If you’re hosting a big event then I’d get a professional photographer in for some key shots.

 And after your Pink October salon event…